Nisugi/two-face/docs/RESIZE_ALGORITHM.md

 1. **Column-by-Column Height Calculation**: Process each terminal column independently to calculate height deltas
 2. **Row-by-Row Width Calculation**: Process each terminal row independently to calculate width deltas
 3. **Separate Calculation and Application**: Calculate all deltas first, then apply them with cascading
+4. **Baseline Snapshot for Proportions**: Use the original (baseline) rows/cols for proportional math to avoid feedback from earlier steps
+5. **Local Leftovers Only**: Leftovers are distributed within each row/column independently; no global leftover reconciliation
+6. **Already-Applied Windows**: Windows still participate in proportional math on later rows/cols, but if they are already applied their assigned delta is discarded (only the cascade advances)

 ## Algorithm Phases